enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 Should we treat atoms as methods in this model???

 - Atoms and methods obey the same qualification rules (capital vs lower).

+Module/member naming conflicts:

+- Calling a function with an uppercase letter instantiates all of its arguments to free type variables.
+- Modules are not first class.
+- Where the module name clashes with a member contained in the module, the module is preferred.
+If you need the module you must import it qualified under another name.

 ## Broken Values
 In Enso we have the notion of a 'broken' value: one which is in an invalid state